 We recognise that opinions vary within all communities and between organisations.
 Shame and stigma associated with sex has had and continues to have a significant impact on the mental health and wellbeing of our community.

 At LGBT Foundation, we will continue our work to support all of the LGBT+ community during the pandemic, including through the non-judgemental sexual health service.

 Stay safe.
 Stay healthy”

-Can I have sex during the pandemic?
+Can I have sex during an outbreak?

 So how will I get off?

 Sexual intimacy can be used as a strategy to help navigate through difficult times, and physical distancing doesn’t mean everything sexy is off limits!
 We’re advocating for the exploration of masturbation, ensuring open communication with partners, and viewing this situation as an opportunity to explore how technology can provide a chance to have sex, but at a safe distance.
 You could use this time to try out something a bit different – whether this is new sex toys, phone sex, sharing sexy snaps, or video chats.